-The 2019 English Indices of Multiple Deprivation (IMD) ranked Islington as the sixth most deprived borough in London and among the 45 most deprived in the country.
+The 2019 English Indices of Multiple Deprivation ranked Islington as the 6th most deprived borough in London and among the 45 most deprived in the country.
 However, deprivation varies considerably across the borough and often across wards.
-Wards such as Hillrise, Tollington and Holloway house the most deprived residents.
+Wards such as Hillrise, Tollington and Holloway housing the most deprived residents.

-Figure 4: Local IMD quintiles, by Lower Layer Super Output Area (LSOA), 2019
+Figure 4: Local indices of multiple deprivation quintiles, by LSOA, 2019